Code-Dearman/mental-health-project/README.md

   - The resource links, again in cards, allow the reader to get a little information about each website before they choose to visit them.
 On clicking the link the website opens in a seperate tab to that the user doesn't have to leave the website entirely.

 - As a user I want to be able to navigate the information easily.
   - The nav bar is the primary point of navigation for the user.
 I decided to position it below the hero image as I wanted the introduction to the site to be as calming and clutter free as possible.
-The sticking of the nav bar upon scrolling past it was    essential in making sure that when the user is fully set on browing the site that they can re-navigate at will
+The sticking of the nav bar upon scrolling past it was    essential in making sure that when the user is fully set on browing the site that they can re-navigate at will.

 - As a user I want to be able to contact the website developer.
   - I wanted to ensure that the user had seen the extent of the site before leaving any feedback as scrolling through the content may answer any questions that they may have.
 For this reason I only included the 'contact us' section in the footer nav bar.